yumimobi/Developer-doc/Yumi Platform Annotation/inmobi .md

 ###  [Inmobi](https://www.inmobi.com)

-1.APP ID
+1. APP ID

- From the [Inmobi ADVERTISE Dashboard](https://www.inmobi.com)  , select your application.
+   From the [Inmobi ADVERTISE Dashboard](https://www.inmobi.com/portal/#newcampaigns/list/objectiveId=1), select your application.

-2.Placement ID
+2. Placement ID

-   From the [Inmobi ADVERTISE Dashboard](https://www.inmobi.com)  , select your application, find the placement  ID in the View  Creative   Manager.
+   From the [Inmobi ADVERTISE Dashboard](https://www.inmobi.com/portal/#newcampaigns/list/objectiveId=1), select your application, find the placement  ID in the View  Creative   Manager.

-3.Account
+3. Account
  From  [Inmobi](https://www.inmobi.com), Account information used for login.

-4 Password
+4. Password

-[InMobi](https://www.inmobi.com) requires a username and password to access their API.
+[Inmobi](https://www.inmobi.com) requires a username and password to access their API.

-5 API Key
+5. API Key

-Email Inmobi and request an API Key.
+    Email [Inmobi](https://www.inmobi.com) and request an API Key.

-6 Account Currency
+6. Account Currency

- On the  [Inmobi platform](https://www.inmobi.com) , when the above account information is registered, the selected settlement currency is used for exchange rate conversion.
+   On the  [Inmobi platform](https://www.inmobi.com), when the above account information is registered, the selected settlement currency is used for exchange rate conversion.